dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 Dgraph requires a unique username when creating a new user.
 It generates the input type for `addUser` with `username: String!`, so you can't make an add mutation without setting a username; and when processing the mutation, Dgraph will ensure that the username isn't already set for another node of the `User` type.

+In a single-page app, you could render the page for `http://.../user/Erik` when a user clicks to view the author bio page for that user.
+Your app can then use a `getUser(username: "Erik") { ... }` GraphQL query to fetch the data and generate the page.

 Identities created with `@id` are reusable.
 If you delete an existing user, you can reuse the username.

 Fields with the `@id` directive must have the type `String!`.